macbeth-byui/cse310-course/docs/team.md

 2. Software Description:

 3. Make a list of features that you plan to include in your software by the end of Week 13:

+4. Identify the programming languages, frameworks, and libraries you plan on using:

 ### Section 2.2 - Updated Team Roles